umr-ds/resilient-edge-computing/README.md

 ```

 This should leave you with an executable called `dtnd` in the project root directory.
-Next you need a config file, like this
+Next, you need a config file, like this:

 ```toml
 node_id = "dtn://<node id>/"